RS2090-PH/cart-abandonment-analysis/README.md

 This repository presents the analytical work performed as part of the Master of Science in Business Analytics (MSBA) Capstone Project in partnership with Swire Coca-Cola, USA.
 The project evaluates the financial and product-mix implications of cart abandonment on the MyCoke360 digital ordering platform.
 The analysis adheres to established analytical methodology and supports stakeholders with measurable, defensible insights using production-grade data.

+***NOTE: The notebooks for this individual repo are not entirely complete.
+After setting a baseline I ended up moving toward starting the group repos, which did include adding more of my own individual code there before merging in the code of my team.
+As such, the code here will not be entirely complete.***

 ### Methodology